Industry News

 Orchards/MountainsTracked ChassisAnti-slip, climbing grade ≥ 30°, waterproof and dustproof IP65

-1. Weed control environments often involve water mist, dust, and tangled weeds, so the chassis must meet IP65 dust and water resistance standards.
+1. Weeding environments often involve water mist, dust, and tangled weeds; the chassis must meet the IP65 dust and water resistance standard.

-2. Key components (such as motors and sensors) are recommended to be sealed to prevent grass debris from intruding and causing short circuits.
+2. Critical components (such as motors and sensors) must be sealed to prevent short circuits caused by grass clippings.

-3. Anti-collision/anti-rollover design: Install tilt sensors, collision sensors, and emergency stop functions in the event of a fault.
+3. Anti-collision/anti-rollover design: Install tilt sensors and collision sensors, and equip the system with an emergency stop function in case of malfunction.

-4. After-sales and accessories: Prioritize manufacturers with comprehensive technical documentation, remote support, and a parts supply chain.
+4. After-sales service and spare parts: We provide comprehensive technical documentation, remote support, and a complete range of spare parts.

 Weeding Robots: How to Choose a Chassis?cid=21

-Before selecting a chassis, it is recommended to clearly define the terrain, slope, grass conditions, and area of the operating area.
-Then, based on budget and functional requirements, select or customize the most suitable chassis solution.
-For further recommendations on specific models or parameter calculations (such as motor torque and battery capacity), please provide detailed information about your operating environment.
-We can assist with detailed design and provide a customized solution tailored to your needs.
+Before selecting a chassis, we recommend first assessing the terrain, slope, grass conditions, and area of the work site.
+Subsequently, based on your budget and functional requirements, select or customize the most suitable chassis solution.
+For further recommendations regarding specific models or parameter calculations (such as motor torque and battery capacity), please provide detailed information about your operating environment.
+We will assist with detailed design and provide a customized solution to meet your needs.

 Accelerating the Robot Dream